diogocsc/papoapapoFlutter/README.md

 The user can add its own cards in-app or sharing pictures from other apps.

 ## Recent Changes

-v1.0.5+3 (2021-01-28)
+v1.0.6+1 (2021-02-05)
+* Updated image set to more quality images. replaced surprise card to more meaningful text. v1.0.5+3 (2021-01-28)
 * Commented splash screen meta tag in AndroidManifest, in order to test support for Android 5 v1.0.5+2 (2021-01-23)